The Winslow Boy (1948 film): Plot

+Arthur also takes the matter to his MP, who raises it at the House of Commons under the issue within Magna Carta that no subject of the country may be condemned without trial.

+The government is unwilling to allow the case to proceed but yields after heated debates in the House of Commons.

-When the combined lawyer's bill reaches six-hundred and thirty-four pounds, well beyond his overdraft limit, the father is advised to cut his losses and abandon the case.
+When the combined lawyer's bill reaches six-hundred and thirty-four pounds, well beyond his overdraft limit, Arthur is advised to cut his losses and abandon the case.
 He tells the eldest son that he is taking him out of Oxford to cut his expenses and will find him a job at the bank instead.